telerik/fiddler-everywhere-docs/user-guide/rules.md

 - The **Duplicate** button creates a duplicate copy of the selected rule.
 - The **Share** button shares the rule with other Fiddler Everywhere collaborators.
 - The **Delete** button deletes the rule from the **Rules Queue**.
 - The **Enable/Disable** toggle explicitly enables or disables the rule execution.
-It is available only for **Live Traffic** sessions and will be hidden when interacting with saved sessions.
+It is available only for **Live Traffic** sessions and hidden when interacting with saved sessions.

 ![Rules tab toolbar](../images/livetraffic/rb/rules-individual-rule.png)

 ## Unmatched Requests Passthrough

-The settings of the **Rules** feature provide options for executing a number of operations.
+The settings of the **Rules** feature provide options for executing several operations.

-The __Unmatched Requests Passthrough__ option, which is available in **Settings** > **Rules** > **Unmatched Requests**, controls what happens when a session does not match any of the applied rules.
-When the option is enabled, the unmatched requests are sent to the server, usually without interference from the **Rules** tab.
+The __Unmatched Requests Passthrough__ option, available in **Settings** > **Rules** > **Unmatched Requests**, controls what happens when a session does not match any of the applied rules.
+The unmatched requests are sent to the server when the option is enabled, usually without interference from the **Rules** tab.
 When the option is disabled (the checkbox is unchecked), Fiddler will generate a __404 Not Found__ response for any unconditional requests that are not matching the applied rules.

 ![Unmatched Requests Passthrough](../images/livetraffic/rb/rules-unmacthed-setting.png)

 By default, the __Unmatch Requests Passthrough__ option is turned on.
 Turning it off means that all unmatched requests will start to fail with a __404 (Fiddled)__ response.
-For example, Fiddler generated a 404 response due to a request that is not matching the applied rules when the __Unmatch Requests Passthrough__ option is turned off.
+For example, Fiddler generated a 404 response due to a request not matching the applied rules when the __Unmatch Requests Passthrough__ option is turned off.

 ![Unmatched Request](../images/livetraffic/rb/autoresponder-umatched-passnot.png)